Linguistics is the scientific study of language.

 You'll be taught with a mixture of lectures, seminars, workshops and practical training.
 You'll have approximately three contact hours a week for each module.
 For some modules you’ll complete collaborative group work outside your classes.
 You’ll be set essential reading, and will complete weekly assigned exercises.

-As you study modules you’ll take part in assessments that do not contribute to your final mark.
+All modules, including the Research Training module, offer developmental assessments that do not contribute to your final mark.
 These provide a chance to practice your skills and gain useful feedback on your progress and understanding, before you take the final assessments.
 A member of the teaching staff will act as your supervisor throughout the degree, to help guide your studies and monitor progress.

 All of our modules have Virtual Learning Environment (VLE) websites where all crucial materials—reading lists, handouts, discussion boards—are accessible.

 You will be based in the Department of Language and Linguistic Science on Campus West.
 Most of your contact hours will be in or close to Vanbrugh College, with some additional teaching in other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.